xlight/twitter-rss/readme.md

 # Twitter to RSS
 Quick and dirty PHP script that turns a given Twitter feed into a RSS feed using Twitter's API v2 (the free version!)

+Does some basic link expansion and handling, as well as media preview images for pictures and videos.

 Call it from a browser like: http://yourserver/yourpath?[numerictwitterid]

 The Twitter ID must be numeric.
 You can look up the numeric ID for a Twitter username at sites like https://tweeterid.com/